Updated for the 2026 Immigration Rules

 Select your visa route

-Choose from nine qualifying routes — Skilled Worker, Health and Care Worker, Spouse/Partner, Global Talent, Innovator Founder, Investor, UK Ancestry or 10-year Long Residence.
+Choose from ten qualifying routes — Skilled Worker, Health and Care Worker, Spouse/Partner, Global Talent, Innovator Founder, Investor, UK Ancestry, Hong Kong BN(O) or 10-year Long Residence.

 2